iggz/socialape-client/README.md

-This is the code base for the React app for my [Full Stack React & Firebase series](https://www.youtube.com/watch?v=RkBfu-W7tt0&list=PLMhAeHCz8S38ryyeMiBPPUnFAiWnoPvWP)
+This is the code base for the React app.

 ## 1: API Base URL

-Add https://europe-west1-socialape-d081e.cloudfunctions.net/api as the 'proxy' value in package.json
+Add https://us-central1-socialape-cac58.cloudfunctions.net/api as the 'proxy' value in package.json

 ## 2: Install packages